mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 .. image:: /images/common-workflows/Color-adjustment-03.png
     :alt: remove blue lines from scans step 3

 Now apply the color adjustment filter, yes we still have lots of blue on the artwork.
 Be patient and move on to the next step.
-Go to :menuselection:`Filters --> Adjust --> Desaturate` or press :kbd:`Ctrl + Shift + U`.
+Go to :menuselection:`Filters --> Adjust --> Desaturate` or press the :kbd:`Ctrl + Shift + U` shortcut.
 Now select :guilabel:`Max` from the list.

 .. image:: /images/common-workflows/Color-adjustment-04.png
     :alt: remove blue lines from scans step 4

 .. hint:: It is good to use non-photo-blue pencils to create the blue lines as those are easy to remove.
 If you are drawing digitally in blue lines use #A4DDED color as this is closer to non-photo-blue color.

-You can learn more about doing a sketch from blue sketch to digital painting `here in a tutorial by David Revoy <http://www.davidrevoy.com/article239/cleaning-blue-lines-sketch-in-krita>`_.
+You can learn more about doing a sketch from blue sketch to digital painting `here in a tutorial by David Revoy <https://www.davidrevoy.com/article239/clean-blue-sketch-traditional-line-art-to-color-it-digital-with-in-krita>`_.

 After you have a clean black and white line art you may need to erase the white color and keep only black line art, to achieve that go to :menuselection:`Filters --> Color --> Color to Alpha`.
 Use the dialog box to turn all the white areas of the image transparent.
 The Color Picker is set to White by default.
 If you have imported scanned art and need to select another color for the paper color then you would do it here.